-DXA Scan Analysis: Algorithms Used in Bone Densitometry
+DXA Tech QRG: Algorithms Used in Bone Densitometry

 Radiologic technologists, specifically DXA operators, must understand DXA scan analysis and some of the algorithms used in bone densitometry.
 This article offers greater insight into what goes on behind the scenes in a DXA machine.
 There are also some useful tips to make your scanning more accurate.

 Computation of Soft Tissue Density